-To date there are 22 private clinics (2 in Savaii, 20 in Upolu) who consists of 26 General Practitioners; 5 private owned pharmacies, 3 private dentistry clinics and a home for the elderly.
-All are located in the Apia urban area with the exception of the two private medical clinics based in Savaii.
+To date, there are 27 private medical clinics (1 in Savaii, 26 in Upolu), 7 private owned pharmacies, 5 private dentistry clinics and a home for the elderly.
+All are located in the Apia urban area with the exception of one private medical clinic based in Savaii.